Alabama Expungement Lawyer – Statewide Expungement & Pardon Representation.

 – *Among other charges

-Under the Alabama’s Expungement Law, arrests for violent felonies are NOT eligible for Expungment.
+Under a 2017 update to Alabama’s Expungement Law, arrests for violent felonies are eligible for Expungment ONLY IF you have been found “not guilty” of the charge.
+This would generally mean found “not guilty” after a jury or judge trial.
 The list below are crimes classified as a violent felonies under Alabama law:

 1. Capital murder pursuant to Sections 13A-6-2 and 13A-5-40.

 2. Murder pursuant to Section 13A-6-2.

 3. Manslaughter pursuant to Section 13A-6-3.